hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

     /usr/local/bin/ubxtool $@ rover:gpsd:/dev/serial0
 </pre>

-This is to avoid to add each time "rover:gpsd:/dev/serial0" as aditional argument
+This is to avoid to add each time "rover:gpsd:/dev/serial0" as additional argument

 ## setup_base_sh